 Trigger....Thoughts(Obsessions)....Initial Anxiety....Interpretation...Anxiety Surge....Compulsions....Anxiety Relief....Obsessions (repeat)

-The development and maintenance of OCD is believed to occur as follows: a thought occurs (with or without a trigger), an initial whoosh of anxiety occurs, the thought is interpreted as dangerous, important, urgent, or bad, along with thoughts demanding 100% certainty and control, which leads to a second more intense surge of anxiety (false alarm), which leads to efforts to remove the distress (compulsions), which makes it more likely for the thoughts to reoccur and become obsessions.
+The development and maintenance of OCD is believed to occur as follows: a thought occurs (with or without a trigger), an initial whoosh of anxiety occurs, the thoughts and the associated anxiety are interpreted as dangerous, important, urgent, or bad, and is accompanied by a demand for 100% certainty and control, which then leads to a second more intense surge of anxiety, which leads to frantic efforts to remove the distress (compulsions), which then makes it more likely for the thoughts to reoccur and become obsessions.

 With each cycle, the frequency and intensity of the thoughts increase, which leads to more catastrophic interpretations, which leads to higher levels of anxiety, and which leads to more rigorous use of compulsions.
 This is the way in which the obsessive compulsive cycle can become debilitating.

 The parts of this model that are NOT under voluntary control are the obsessions and the surges of anxiety.
 These aspects are involuntary in that spontaneous or disturbing thoughts can occur with all people and a surge of anxiety is a normal reaction to the perception of danger.

 The parts that are potentially under voluntary control are the importance placed on the thoughts and the strategies used to deal with the distress (the interpretations and the compulsions).
 In the beginning, it may seem as if these components are also outside of voluntary control but it is just that they have become highly automatic.

 Shifting out of thoughts and behaviors that have become automatic takes time and effort but eventually can be replaced by a new, automatic way of dealing with obsessions.